dwshadle/florence-price-catalog/_texts/price-piano_sonata.md

 ## Notes
 [^fn1]: This piece won first prize for solo instrumental work in the 1932 Rodman Wanamaker competition.
+[^fn2]: Illinois Host House program in Claude Barnett Papers
-[^fn2]: Pianist Althea Waites began performing the sonata using copies from the manuscript in MC988 (listed above) around 1986.
+[^fn3]: Pianist Althea Waites began performing the sonata using copies from the manuscript in MC988 (listed above) around 1986.
 One of her first performances, according to the *Los Angeles Times* (February 2, 1986), occurred at Murphy Recital Hall, Loyola Marymount University, Los Angeles, California, on February 7, 1986.